joseio/GH-Site-CodeSimilarity/index.md

 1. Collecting all unique, concrete tests resulting from running Pex on all submissions

- 	2. Collecting all path conditions (PCs) from re-running Pex on all submissions, this time using only the unique, concrete tests as seeded inputs
+ 	2. Collecting all path conditions (PCs) and symbolic return values (SRVs) from re-running Pex on all submissions, this time using only the unique, concrete tests as seeded inputs
- 	3. Clustering submissions by PC, according to Z3
+ 	3. Clustering submissions by PCs and SRVs, according to Z3